ACCELEROMETER MEASUREMENT (g) APPLICATIONS > FORCE MEASUREMENT >

 or by manually running through the below steps:

-1. Set the Sensor field field in the Hardware settings area to Accelerometer.
+1. Set the Sensor field in the Hardware settings area to Accelerometer.

 2. Set the Measurement Range in the Hardware settings area.
 For details, click here.